SalmaZakariia/Blog/index.md

 ![](thoracic.png)
 ## Introduction to Thoracic Surgery:
 Thoracic surgery as its evolving and surgeons have major collaborative roles in management of lung cancer, respiratory infections, chest trauma, pediatric respiratory disorders and end-stage respiratory.
 Today, lung cancer is the most frequent indication for thoracic surgery.
 Thoracic Surgeries focuses on the chest organs, including the esophegus , trachea , pleura , chest wall, diaphragm, heart, and lungs.
 Technological advances have increased the safety and availability of these complex surgical procedures.
 Lung cancer surgeries and anti-reflex surgeries save and improve lives around the world.
 The most common diseases requiring thoracic surgery include lung cancer, chest trauma (require urgent thoracic surgery), esophageal cancer, emphysema and lung transplantation.
 ## Dataset Information:
 The data was collected retrospectively at Wroclaw Thoracic Surgery Centre for patients who underwent major lung resections for primary lung cancer in the years 2007 & 2011.
-### Attributes:
+### Features:
-We have 17 attributes in our dataset classified to:
+We have 17 Features in our dataset which are:
 * Diagnosis.
 * Forced Vital Capacity.
 * Forced Expiratory Volume.